Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: The Proposed Method

+High-quality node representations are essential for detecting illicit accounts.
+As discussed in Section \ref{sec:introduction}, cryptocurrency accounts often lack profile information, and illicit accounts in transaction networks frequently disguise their native features to blend in with legitimate nodes, a challenge exacerbated by the decentralized and pseudo-anonymous nature of cryptocurrencies.
+Current methods mostly rely on feature engineering to extract statistical features, which demands domain expert knowledge.

+Here we develop \edgeseq to automatically generate high-quality node representations that capture the essential transaction patterns within nodes.
+Briefly, \edgeseq combines edge attributes (transaction details), parallel edge sequential dependencies (transaction relationships), and edge directions (transaction flow directions) within the directed edge-attributed multigraph data model.
+In particular, \edgeseq treats the incoming and outgoing edges of a node distinctly, recognizing that they represent different directions of money flow, which is key for identifying transaction patterns in cryptocurrency networks.
+To effectively discern these directional transaction patterns, our model constructs separate incoming and outgoing sequences for each node $v$ in multigraph $G$, sorted by timestamps.
+We employ GRUs to process these sequences to learn representations.
+These representations then serve as the node representations for further training.
+Next, we detail \edgeseq in two main steps: edge sequence generation and edge sequence encoding.

-Obtaining high-quality node representations is crucial for the illicit account detection task in Section \ref{sec:definition}.
+\eat{Obtaining high-quality node representations is crucial for illicit account detection task.
 However, as mentioned in Section \ref{sec:introduction}, the native node features of illicit accounts are often falsified or lacking in transaction networks, since these accounts intend to pretend themselves to be benign and hide themselves among normal nodes, particularly on cryptocurrencies that are decentralized and pseudo-anonymous \cite{chen2020toit}.
-Existing solutions mostly resort to manual feature engineering to get statistical features \cite{chen2020ijcai,poursafaei2021sigtran}, which requires domain expertise and is dependent on a specific cryptocurrency.
+Existing solutions mostly resort to manual feature engineering to get statistical features \cite{chen2020ijcai,poursafaei2021sigtran}, which requires domain expertise and is dependent on a specific cryptocurrency. }

-Hence, we present \edgeseq to automatically learn high-quality node representations that preserve the intrinsic transaction patterns of nodes. { In a nutshell, \edgeseq integrates (i) {edge attributes} (transaction information), (ii) {parallel edge sequential dependencies} (transaction dependencies), and (iii) {edge directions} (directional transaction flows) together in the multigraph data model.} Existing methods \cite{hamilton2017inductive, huang2019graph} use RNNs as node representation aggregator, which is different from \edgeseq that works on \textit{edge attributes and sequential dependencies among directed parallel edges} on multigraphs.
+\eat{Here we develop \edgeseq to automatically learn high-quality node representations that preserve the intrinsic transaction patterns of nodes.
+In a nutshell, \edgeseq integrates (i) {edge attributes} (transaction information), (ii) {parallel edge sequential dependencies} (transaction dependencies), and (iii) {edge directions} (directional transaction flows) together in the multigraph data model.}